-In many ways, most of the on-line forum requests I find, on either Digilent’s or Xilinx’s site, are Voodoo programming requests.
+In many ways, most of the on-line forum requests I find, on either Digilent’s or Xilinx’s site, are Voodoo computing requests.
 “I don’t know what’s going on, so I changed something I didn’t understand, and now my design still doesn’t work.”

 Sure, “Voodoo computing” feels good, but it rarely leads you any closer to understanding what is going on within the design.
-On the other hand, your likelihood of success with Voodoo computer is still better than your likelihood of winning the lottery.
+On the other hand, your likelihood of success with Voodoo computing is still better than your likelihood of winning the lottery.

 Now what?
 I went back and double checked the proof of the CPU and the network control interface.
 They still passed.

 Most commercial CPU’s have a debugger you can use.
 Sometimes it helps.
 Often, as in this case, it doesn’t since few debuggers can examine a program struggling with interrupt and non-interrupt contexts.